-It’s certainly a sweet blend but enough on the dark side with plum, fig, and wood that mutual compliment is paid between the sweet and earthy sides of the profile.
+It’s certainly a sweet blend but enough on the dark side with plum, fig, and wood that mutual complement is paid between the sweet and earthy sides of the profile.
 Leaving the first third or so, Perique spice ascends a bit, still playing a modest role.
 The Virginias certainly are the star of this blend.

 Redwood came out the gate as a sweet, fruity, earthy, Virginia dominant VaPer – right up my street.
 But I contend with a loss of flavor and a little bitterness down the bowl not long after the spice came into greater resolution.
 However, I’m not disparaging yet.
 This mixture seems easily stoked, and losing that smoldering burn can lead to acridity.

 Is it acridness, or acridity?
 Do I just want the word to behave like acid?
 Neither is provoking my spellcheck.